-When administering a survey to obtain student feedback, the dean will use the college-created student perception survey.
+When administering a survey to obtain student feedback, the Dean will use the college-created student perception survey.
 A copy of the student perception survey will be available each academic year for that specific year.
-Surveys will be administered, compiled and shared throughout the five-year evaluation process.
 At the time of administration, the surveys shall include the class section number, date administered and the faculty name.
 Survey data will be handled confidentially.
-Survey compilations will be shared with faculty after grades have been submitted for the term in which the survey was administered.
+Survey compilations will be shared with faculty after grades have been submitted for the term in which the survey was administered through your Hawkeye email 30 days after the evaluation period ends.
 The survey compilations will be placed and maintained in each faculty member's personnel file.
+Survey results will be withheld for sections with fewer than 3 respondents.